silentorb/game-design/general/game-engine-comparison-matrix.md

   * The majority of C++ code needs to be parsed by UBT, which only supports a narrow subset of C++ features and forces some unprofessional programming practices
   * Even though C++ is Unreal's foundation, many of Unreal's systems (Such as it's UI, AI, and skeletal animation) treat C++ as a second-rate citizen (in favor of Blueprints)
   * In practice, most Unreal games need to split their codebase between C++ and Blueprints, which generally means increased shuffling of functionality back and forth between the two domains and increased code rewriting
-  * The Unreal codebase has many legacy design decisions from the 90s, such as
+  * The Unreal codebase has many legacy design decisions from the 90s, such as:
     * Requiring developers to prefix classes with letter symbols
     * A [non-standard coordinate system](https://www.techarthub.com/wp-content/uploads/coordinate-comparison-chart-full.jpg)
       * Which is non-standard because it frankly doesn't make a lot of sense